top of page

 Maine Local Living School: An Educational Homestead

 This land, hilly and rocky, was once hunting and trapping grounds of the Wabanaki peoples who farmed corn, beans, and squash on the nearby floodplains of the Sandy River.
 The homestead is the heart of our facility and the physical source of all our buildings and well-being.
-There are untouched forests and bogs, managed sugar maple and chestnut groves, goat pastures, fruit trees, berry plantings and gardens.
+There are forests and bogs, managed sugar maple and chestnut groves, goat pastures, fruit trees, berry plantings and gardens.

 The classroom is an octagonal timber-frame that houses our workshop, academic space, library, indoor kitchen and community gathering place.